Updated Mar 11, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces timetable‑related comments and sentiment over time, with drill‑downs from provider to school, department and programme.
-You can compare like‑for‑like by CAH discipline, mode, campus/site and cohort, then export concise, anonymised summaries for programme and timetabling teams.
-The platform supports clash‑detection and freeze‑window practice by highlighting late‑change hotspots, and helps you evidence improvement to committees and boards through simple, trackable KPIs.
+Student Voice Analytics surfaces timetable-related comments and sentiment over time, with drill-downs from provider to school, department and programme.
+You can compare like for like by CAH discipline, mode, campus or site, and cohort, then export concise, anonymised summaries for programme and timetabling teams.
+That gives you evidence for practical fixes: where late changes cluster, which groups face repeated clashes, and whether freeze windows are working.
+Explore Student Voice Analytics if you need a faster way to spot timetable pain points before they affect satisfaction and retention.

 Request a walkthrough